pure-data/externals-howto/README.rst

 Each outlet is identified by the ``outlet_...`` functions via the pointer to this outlets.

-The remaining methods still have to be implemented:
+The remaining methods still need to be implemented:

 ::